Fidelity

 The Shadow

-The Faithful sees the reefs.
-Her chest draws tight – cold as anchor chain.
+The Blameless sees the reefs.
+Cold runs through her like anchor chain.
 She thinks of the captain.
 Of the crew who trust her as kin.
-She cannot bear the sum.
-The star must have moved.
-The charts must be wrong.
-The captain has never failed us before.
+There is no room in her for all of them.
+The captain has never failed before.
+So the sky must be lying.
 She is still gripping the rail when the reef finds the hull.
-In the water, in her last breath, she feels peace: At least I wasn't alone. ❖ The Principled sees the rocks and something in him brightens.
-Vindication.
-All those silent years, finally balanced.
-He seizes the wheel before grief can enter.
-His hands do not tremble.
-His breathing does not change.
-The ship passes between the reefs like a blade through water.
+The water closes over her, and her last thought is almost peaceful: At least I stayed loyal.
+She never feels the others go down behind her. â– The Righteous sees the rocks, and vindication arrives before fear.
+Thirty years in his shadow, paid back in one turn of the wheel.
+He takes the wheel cleanly: no grief in the grip, no tremor in the hand.
+The ship threads the reefs with inches to spare; to him, the clean passage feels like proof.
 At dawn, the crew weeps with gratitude.
 The captain says nothing.
-He will tell the story carefully for the rest of his life – how his hands stayed steady, how the reefs passed, how he alone saw what had to be done.
+The Righteous will tell the story carefully for the rest of his life: how his hands stayed steady, how they cleared the reefs, how he alone saw what had to be done.
 What he will never say, not even to himself in the dark: his hands stayed steady because he was glad.

 The Cut